 For more on salmon fishing, follow our guide for a first-time visit to Russia, read salmon fishing in Russia: Russia for beginners.

 Covering all that rural types need to know about since 1853, The Field is the ultimate sporting journal.
-SUBSCRIBE today for as little as £21.49 and save 35% by clicking on THIS link.
+SUBSCRIBE today and get your first six issues for JUST £6 by clicking on THIS link.